brillout/wildcard-api/docs/faq.md

 ### Should I deploy frontend and backend at the same time?

-Yes, we recommend synchronized deployements, that is to deploy frontend and backend at the same time.
+Yes, we recommend synchronized deployments, that is to deploy frontend and backend at the same time.

 If your backend is written with Node.js, we recommend to put your frontend and backend code in the same repository.

-(This technique is commonly called "monorepo".
-A monorepo is a repository that holds the codebase of many different components of a system, instead of having a multitude of repositories each holding the codebase of a single component.
+(This technique is commonly called "monorepo": a monorepo is a repository that holds the codebase of many different components of a system, instead of having a multitude of repositories each holding the codebase of a single component.
-Monorepos are increasingly popular; a monorepo makes it easier to perform changes across system components and removes the need to manage dependency between system components.)
+Monorepos are increasingly popular; a monorepo makes it easier to perform changes across system components and removes the need for versioning between system components.)

 A monorepo with synchronized frontend and backend deployment is easy to acheive with Node.js.